About Our 2021 Love Your Block Program

-Applications are now open for Love Your Block, a grant program that brings city leaders and residents together to build stronger neighborhoods, one block at a time.
+Love Your Block is a grant program that brings city leaders and residents together to build stronger neighborhoods, one block at a time.
 Through the program, cities award mini-grants to residents and community partners to reduce blight and spur neighborhood-driven change.

-Eight U.S. cities will be selected to receive a $100,000 grant over two years to support resident-led efforts fighting blight and to fund a Love Your Block Fellow drawn from the community, as well as up to two AmeriCorps VISTA members and technical assistance from expert Cities of Service staff.
-The AmeriCorps VISTA member(s) and Fellow will serve in city hall to build capacity for resident engagement.
+In September 2021, Cities of Service announced eight cities that will receive a $100,000 grant over two years to support resident-led efforts fighting blight and fund a Love Your Block Fellow drawn from the community.
+Each will also receive up to two AmeriCorps VISTA members and technical assistance from expert Cities of Service staff.

 Now situated at Johns Hopkins University, Cities of Service is pleased to continue the Love Your Block program with support from Bloomberg Philanthropies and AmeriCorps.